HalDec-Bench: Benchmarking Hallucination Detector in Image Captioning: Datasets

 In the main paper, we focus on how to obtain labels for sentence-level semantic alignment and leave the fine-detailed annotation process in the appendix.
 We ask annotators to determine if the image presents all the details described in the text correctly.
 The use of SOTA models as captioners makes the annotation non-trivial because hallucinations produced by such models are often subtle and not immediately apparent at first glance, as shown in Fig.~\ref{fig:ex_ann_cvpr}.

-\textbf{Annotation labels.} We are inspired by the labeling scheme of \cite{gunjal2024detecting}, where annotators assign one of three categories: \textit{correct}, \textit{incorrect}, or \textit{unknown}.
-An example of an annotation screen is illustrated on the right of Fig.~\ref{fig:fig2_cvpr}.
+\vsp \paragraph{Annotation protocol.} We are inspired by the labeling scheme of \cite{gunjal2024detecting}, where annotators assign one of three categories: \textit{correct}, \textit{incorrect}, or \textit{unknown}.
+An example of an annotation screen is illustrated in the supplemental material.
 A sentence is labeled \textit{correct} if it accurately describes the image, and \textit{incorrect} if it contains a part that does not correctly describe the image.
 When correctness cannot be determined---for example, if the object is too small to recognize or if the description involves non-visible attributes such as smell or wind---it is labeled \textit{unknown}.
 The \textit{unknown} category is introduced to exclude unreliable cases from evaluation.

-\textbf{Annotation process.} To ensure high-quality annotations, we adopt a two-stage process for sentence-level annotation: (i) crowd-sourced workers annotate each sentence, and (ii) we review the merged outcomes to guarantee quality.
-In the first stage, five independent workers annotate each sentence, reducing the risk of missing hallucinations.
-Moreover, their performance is continuously monitored through regular checks.
-The results are then merged based on majority voting, as detailed in the appendix, and subsequently reviewed.
-During the review, to minimize the inclusion of ambiguous cases in the evaluation, sentences that are difficult to judge are labeled as \textit{unknown}.
-This process creates the dataset with sentence-level correctness annotations.
-We additionally provide annotator agreement scores as an indicator of task difficulty.
-We further annotate this dataset to provide segment-level hallucination presence labels and hallucination category labels, where hallucinations are categorized into eight types: \textit{Attribute}, \textit{Object}, \textit{Number}, \textit{Location}, \textit{Illusion}, \textit{Direction}, \textit{Text}, \textit{Relation}, and \textit{Other}.
+\vsp \paragraph{Annotation process.} To ensure reliable annotations, we adopt a two-stage pipeline consisting of crowd-sourced annotation followed by a review process.
+In the first stage, workers annotate the presence of hallucinations for each sentence while their performance is continuously monitored through quality checks.
+Annotators who do not meet the required criteria are replaced to maintain annotation quality.
+In the second stage, the annotations are reviewed by qualified reviewers to ensure the reliability of the final labels.
+This process results in a dataset with sentence-level correctness annotations.
+Our dataset also includes segment-level hallucination presence labels and hallucination category labels, where hallucinations are categorized into eight types: \textit{Attribute}, \textit{Object}, \textit{Number}, \textit{Location}, \textit{Illusion}, \textit{Direction}, \textit{Text}, \textit{Relation}, and \textit{Other}.
 These categories should reveal the weakness of the current VLMs in understanding the image content.